keen/dashboards/README.md

 # Dashboards by Keen IO

 Building an analytics dashboard?
 Don’t start from scratch.
-Grab one of our Bootstrap-based templates and start admiring your data in minutes.
+Grab one of our Bootstrap-based templates and admire your data in minutes.

 Begin with a layout:

 ![Hero Thirds Example](http://cl.ly/image/3v2H180U0k0Q/Screen%20Shot%202014-10-29%20at%203.12.24%20AM.png)

-Add charts to the HTML:
+Add charts to each `chart-stage` HTML element:

 ``` html
 <div class="col-sm-6 col-md-3">